SHHH! I Have A Secret

 My New Favorite Kale Recipe

-So I thought it was quite fitting to share with you my new favorite way to prepare kale.
+So I thought it was quite fitting to share my new favorite way to prepare kale with you.
 I had this for breakfast this morning along with some delicious farm fresh eggs!
 It is so simple to make and taste amazing!